percona/psmdb-docs/source/switch_storage_engines.rst

 Switching Storage Engines
 =========================

-By default, Percona Server for MongoDB runs with WiredTiger.
+By default, |PSMDB| runs with WiredTiger_.
 You can select a storage engine using the ``--storageEngine`` command-line option when you start ``mongod``.
 Alternatively, you can set the ``storage.engine`` option in the configuration file (by default, :file:`/etc/mongod.conf`).

 Data created by one storage engine is not compatible with other storage engines, because each one has its own data model.
 When changing the storage engine, you have to do one of the following:

 * If you simply want to temporarily test a storage engine, change to a different data directory with the ``--dbpath`` command-line option: